 15. Adobe Cafe

 Believing “food is life,” Adobe Cafe is the perfect spot to celebrate birthdays, date nights, or family get-togethers.
-The Mexican restaurant combines the best of Tex-Mex with traditional fare, including skirt steak tampiquena and carne guisada.
+This Mexican restaurant combines the best of Tex-Mex with traditional fare, including skirt steak tampiquena and carne guisada.
 With homemade tortillas and amazing salsa, it’s easy to see why Adobe Cafe ranks among the best of New Braunfels restaurants.